AIAnkitDas/CResPIE-ViT/README.md

 SegViT).
-These neural networks constitute a novel and extremely lightweight Compact Vision Transformer (CViT) integrated with residual blocks of the Principle Information Extractor (PIE) module for COVID-19 severity prediction and lesion segmen- tation using CT scans, respectively.
+These neural networks constitute a novel and extremely lightweight Compact Vision Transformer (CViT) integrated with residual blocks of the Principle Information Extractor (PIE) module for COVID-19 severity prediction and lesion segmentation using CT scans, respectively.
 The novel PIE attention module is introduced to extract important features from the channel and spatial levels of abstraction.
 Residual connections ensure the preservation of high-level gradients and facilitate